NimishChalkar/ai-network-traffic-analyzer/README.md

 - Add analyst states such as New, Investigating, and Closed
 - Persist alerts in a database
 - Add continuous or near-real-time packet processing
-- Expand normal traffic and attack variants
+- Expand normal traffic and other attack variants
 - Add automated unit tests and CI validation

 ---